IMBA Helps Diversify Colorado's Central Mountains Proposal, Expects Rep. Polis to Re-Introduce Bill in 2015

-In 2014, after months of work with IMBA clubs U.S. Rep. Jared Polis (CO-D) introduced a bill that would preserve the most important trails in this area.
-Rep Polis has used boundary adjustments, corridors, and companion designations to produce model legislation that accommodates mountain biking.
+In 2014, after months of work with IMBA clubs, U.S. Rep. Jared Polis (CO-D) introduced a bill that would preserve the most important trails in this area.
+Rep. Polis has used boundary adjustments, corridors, and companion designations to produce model legislation that accommodates mountain biking.
 IMBA is a champion of companion designations, such as Special Management Areas, Recreation Areas, National Protection Areas, National Scenic Areas, National Conservation Areas or Wild and Scenic River designations.
-Companion designations offer a compliment to Wilderness to protect our public lands and do not restrict bicycle access.
-IMBA is proud of the hard work by our clubs and was happy to support Rep. Polis bill.
+Companion designations offer a complement to Wilderness to protect our public lands and do not restrict bicycle access.
+IMBA is proud of the hard work by our chapters and clubs and was happy to support Rep. Polis bill.
 However, the bill was unsucessful in the 113th Congress.

 Call to Action!